idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

         snd : b

-Using the class record from the original introduction to records.
-The size of the class can be restricted using a ``Vect`` and the size promoted to the type level by parameterising the record with the size.
+Using the ``class`` record from earlier, the size of the class can be restricted using a ``Vect`` and the size included in the type by parameterising the record with the size.
 For example:

 .. code-block:: idris